 Trompe l’oeil Tour

-On this tour we will take you to Levallois-Perret – one out of the two Paris’ most expensive suburbs.
+On this tour we will take you to Levallois-Perret, one of the two richest suburbs of Paris.
 It is known for its murals, but also for its history.
-For example, it was here that Eiffel constructed both the Statue of Liberty and the Eiffel Tower.
-We will admire the impressive artwork, explain its origins, techniques, and meaning.
-We will also show you around this secret neighbourhood that not many tourists are aware of.
+For example, it is here that Eiffel built the Statue of Liberty and the Eiffel Tower.
+We will admire the impressive works of art, explain their origins, their techniques and their meaning.
+We will also show you this secret neighborhood that very few tourists know.